instore/slate/source/includes/_data.md

 ### orderTotal

 Required.
 Total owed by customer after nearly everything is considered including taxes, discounts, etc.  Basically: "the amount the customer owes for the order."
 Does not include tips.

+### payments

+See Payment.
+Payments on receipts etc. will appear in the same sort order as in this array.

+### taxes

+See AppliedTax.
+AppliedTaxes on receipts etc. will appear in the same sort order as in this array.

 ### uniqueId